Why Final Placement Matters When Moving Mulch, Soil, and Landscaping Materials

 Moving material is not the same as placing material.

-Distance and placement are different problems.
+Distance and placement are separate parts of the job.

-Machines are good at distance.
+Machines are effective at moving material across distance.

-The W.I.T.C.H.™ Connect and Release Wheelbarrow System connects those strengths.
+The W.I.T.C.H.™ connects those strengths.

 The machine handles the distance.